varakelian7/BahlSynapsesPy/README.md

 - **simname** *String*.
 Unique name for simulation; the code will create a directory with this name to store the simulation results
 - **plotflag** *Integer*.
 Controls plotting behavior of the simulation.
 Options are:
   - 0 = don't open plots
-  - 1 = open python plot
+  - 1 = open python plots
-  - 2 = open python plot and photo file
+  - 2 = open python plots and photo files
 - **batchflag** *Boolean*.
 Whether this simulation is being run as part of a batch of simulations:
   - 1 = part of batch
   - 0 = single simulation